adithya04dev/ai-market-research-agent/README.md

 A market research tool built with CrewAI that analyzes companies and industries, generates relevant use cases , and identifies implementation resources.
 Simplifies the process of gathering strategic business insights.

-# Market Research CrewAI

-An AI-powered market research tool built with CrewAI that analyzes companies and industries, generates relevant use cases, and identifies implementation resources.
-Simplifies the process of gathering strategic business insights.

 ## Architecture Flow Chart
 ![Architecture Diagram 1](./images/Screenshot%202024-10-25%20115531.png)